QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     L = markov_chain_product(Q, A)
     L |> Matrix  # display as a dense matrix

+This provides the combined markov chain for the :math:`(i,j)` process.
 To see the sparsity pattern,

 .. code-block:: julia